Emurasoft/emurasoft.github.io/en/dlg/customize/layouts/index.md

 Shows the list of options for the selected layouts.

-## Enable/Disable ALL check box
+## Enable/Disable ALL checkbox

-This check box allows you to enable or disable all items in the list.
+This checkbox allows you to enable or disable all items in the list.

 ## Save Current Layout button